LGBTQ rights in Eritrea

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Eritrea face severe challenges not experienced by non-LGBTQ residents.
-Homosexual acts are illegal in Eritrea; typically punishable by up to three years in prison.
+Homosexual acts are illegal in Eritrea and are typically punishable by up to seven years in prison.
 LGBTQ persons are reportedly prosecuted by the government and additionally face hostility amongst the broader population.
 The government also restricts freedom of expression and encourages the censorship of LGBTQ issues.

 Law regarding same-sex sexual activity

 Both male and female expressions of same-sex sexual activity are illegal in Eritrea.
 Same-sex sexual activity is prohibited in Section II (Sexual Deviations) of the penal code of 1957, inherited from Ethiopia after independence and itself a British colonial legacy.
 In practice, little is known about the use of this law, since the state-controlled Eritrean press does not report on the prosecution of homosexuality at all.
 The British Embassy in Asmara reported that people found to participate in homosexual activity are regularly prosecuted and found guilty.
 The government routinely detains individuals for consensual homosexual activity and has allegedly periodically engaged in roundups of known or suspected lesbians and gays in the country.
 In many cases, no charges are laid and the families of accused homosexuals are denied information on their condition or where they are being held.
 The Eritrean judicial system is opaque and often arbitrary in dealing with accusations of homosexual activity.
 The abuse, torture, and beating of prisoners is commonplace, and some have reported that prisoners are illegally executed.
 Despite this, the United Kingdom Foreign and Commonwealth Office reported that the death penalty was not used in Eritrea in 2013.
 In 2003, six gay men were arrested in a public bathroom in Asmara and subsequently transferred to the Adi Abeyto prison facility, known for its housing of political prisoners and journalists.
 Even those with only tenuous links to the gay and lesbian community within Eritrea are at risk of suspicion of same-sex conduct and consequently arrest and imprisonment.

 The Government of Eritrea has rejected an appeal by the United Nations Human Rights Council's Universal Periodic Review process to legalize same-sex sexual activity.
 This was deemed to be "in direct contradiction with the values and traditions of the Eritrean people".
 Additionally, there are no major efforts to change or rescind existing laws.